 What is diabetes?

-Diabetes means your blood sugar is too high.
+Diabetes is a disease where your blood sugar is too high.
+Diabetes happens when your body can no longer make or can't make enough of a hormone called insulin that helps your body turn blood sugar into energy.
 Your blood always has some sugar in it because your body needs sugar for energy to keep you going.
-But, too much sugar in the blood is not good for your health.
+But too much blood sugar is bad for your health.

 What is pre-diabetes?

-Pre-diabetes means your blood sugar levels are higher than normal but, not high enough for diabetes.
+If you have Pre-diabetes, it means your blood sugar levels are higher than normal, but not high enough for diabetes.

 - People with pre-diabetes are at higher risk for developing type 2 diabetes and heart disease.